Mintimate/oh-my-rime/README_en.md

 **It is strongly recommended to refer to the [documentation ↗](https://www.mintimate.cc) for operation!!!**

-This input method package includes: "Mint Pinyin," "Earth Pinyin - Mint Custom," and "98 Wubi - Mint Lite."
-After installation, you can switch between them using "Ctrl" + "~" (The default active input method is "Mint Pinyin").
+The input method scheme included:

+- Mint Pinyin (薄荷拼音) - Full Spelling Input: Full spelling input, suitable for the largest population, so it's the default input method.
+- Double Pinyin Fly( 小鹤双拼) - Mint Customized: Based on Double Pinyin Fly, with added customizations.
+Supports input of phonetic and shape (shape code) components.
+- Mint Pinyin (薄荷拼音) - Xiaohe Mixed Input: Supports Double Pinyin Fly input while in full spelling input mode.
+- Terra Pinyin - Mint Customized: Based on Terra Pinyin, with added customizations and extended massive word library.
+- Wubi 98 - Mint Simplified: A simplified version based on Wubi 98, looking forward to your contributions.

+You can switch between input methods by pressing "Ctrl" + "~" after installation.
+(Mint Pinyin is activated by default).

 ### Install